 Professor Evans is also author of an award-winning series of legal reference guides for writers and publishing industry professionals and was selected by Writer’s Digest Book Club as a club selection for its members.
-Professor Evans is also a nationally recognized speaker who presents to various audiences regularly on publishing law and intellectual property law.
+Professor Evans is also a nationally recognized speaker who presents to various audiences regularly on topics in her areas of expertise.

 Professor Evans attended Northwestern University on a four-year tennis scholarship, and thereafter she competed on the women’s professional tennis circuit and played most notably in the US Open, Virginia Slims of Philadelphia, and Lipton in 1993.
 After retiring from the tennis circuit in 1995, she attended Howard University on an academic scholarship.
 During law school, Professor Evans interned with the Honorable Arthur L. Burnett, Sr. in the Superior Court for the District of Columbia, with U.S. Congressman Chaka Fattah and with the Honorable Theodore A. McKee in the U.S. Court of Appeals for the Third Circuit.
 Professor Evans also served as Editor-in-Chief of the Howard Law Journal (1997-1998).